Marvin Philip: Personal life

-Philip appeared as an entrepreneur on the October 5, 2012, episode of the ABC television show Shark Tank.
+Philip is of Tongan descent.
+He appeared as an entrepreneur on the October 5, 2012, episode of the ABC television show Shark Tank.
 He was seeking investors for his product, a specialized laundry hamper called Lifter Hamper.
 All of the "sharks" declined to invest.
 The product was later acquired & is currently sold globally by Honey-Can-Do, as the “Bounce Back Hamper”.